diegomanuel/binance-to-google-sheets/README.md

 You can also do it **by hand**, manually copying each file content to your script source at [Google Scripts](https://script.google.com/) but it's a pain in _you-know-where_.

-### Binance API Keys
+### Binance API Key

-Only needed if you **also want** to have pending and done orders listing working in your spreadsheet.
+Only needed if you **also want** to have open/pending and done/finished orders listing working in your spreadsheet.
 To get your keys, go to [Binance API panel](https://www.binance.com/en/usercenter/settings/api-management) and create a new one:

 1. Enter a label like `Binance to Google Sheets` and click the `Create` button.